mailonggit/shopping-app/README.md

 -Language: Dart.

 # What I learn
--Know how to import image
+-Know how to import and use image

--Customize App Bar.
+-Customize App Bar(icon button, background color, action(button left and right)).

--Use ListTile
+-Use ListTile, InkWell(onTap, title, leading button)